emmanuelinfante/cqt-jax/README.md

 # CQT - PyTorch

-An invertible and differentiable implementation of the Constant-Q Transform (CQT) using Non-stationary Gabor Transform (NSGT), in PyTorch.
+An invertible and differentiable implementation of the Constant-Q Transform (CQT) using Non-stationary Gabor Transform (NSGT), in Jax.

 ```bash
 pip install cqt-pytorch